vvvv666/greenfield-docs/src/docs/greenfield-blockchain/modules/data-availability-challenge.md

 # Data Availability Challenge

-Data availability means the data is correctly stored on storage providers and can be correctly downloaded by users.
+Data availability refers to the correct storage and accessibility of data on storage providers for users.
-The challenge module is designed and used to detect whether a data segment/piece is correctly stored on a specified storage provider.
-For this kind of challenge, there will be three steps:
+To determine if a specific data segment or piece is correctly stored on a designated storage provider, a challenge module is employed.
+The challenge comprises three steps:

-1. Each validator asks the challenged SP for this data piece and the local manifest of the object, if the validator can't get the expected piece, the piece should be regarded as unavailable.
+1. The validator requests the data piece and local manifest of the object from the challenged storage provider.
+   If the expected piece is not obtained, it is considered unavailable.
-2. Compute the hash of the local manifest, and compare with the related global manifest that recorded in the metadata of the object, once they are different, the piece should be regarded as unavailable.
+2. The validator computes the hash of the local manifest and compares it with the global manifest recorded in the object's metadata.
+If they differ, the piece is considered unavailable.
-3. Compute the hash of the challenged data piece, compare it with the related data that recorded in the local manifest, once they are different, the piece should be regarded as unavailable.
+3. The validator computes the hash of the challenged data piece and compares it with the data recorded in the local manifest.
+If they differ, the piece is considered unavailable.

-The validator collects challenge signatures, if there are more than 2/3 validators voted the same result for the current challenge, the validator will aggregate these signatures and assemble a data challenge attestation, submit this attestation on-chain through a transaction, the first one submits the attestation can get reward, the later transaction which submits the attestation won't pass the verification.
-Only the validators whose votes wrapped into the attestation will be rewarded, so it may be that some validators voted, but their votes were not assembled, they won't get reward for this data availability challenge.
+The validator collects challenge signatures and if more than two-thirds of validators vote the same result, those signatures are aggregated to create a data challenge attestation.
+This attestation is then submitted on-chain via a transaction that awards the first submitter.
+Subsequent submissions of the same attestation will fail verification.
+Only the validators whose votes were included in the attestation are rewarded, therefore, some validators who voted but were not included will not be rewarded for the data availability challenge.

 ## Workflow

-The data availability challenge workflow is as below:

-1. Anyone can submit a transaction to challenge data availability, the challenge information would be recorded on-chain temporarily, and also would be written into the typed event after the transaction has been executed.
-2. By default, at the end block phase of each block, we will use a random algorithm to generate some data availability challenge typed events.
-All challenge information will be persisted in storage until it has been confirmed or expired.
-3. The off-chain data availability detect module keeps tracking the on-chain challenge information, and then initiates an off-chain data availability detect.
-4. The validator uses its BLS private key to sign a data challenge vote according to the result, the vote data should be the same for all validators to sign, it should include block header, data challenge information, and the challenge result.
-5. The validator keeps collecting data challenge votes, aggregates the signatures, assembles data challenge attestation.
-6. The validator submits the attestation when there are more than 2/3 validators that have reached an agreement.
-7. The data challenge attestation transaction will be executed, verify the attestation, clean the data challenge storage, slash the malicious SP, distribute the reward, and set a cooling-off period for successful data challenges to avoid attacking.
-8. The cooling-off period is set for the validator to regain, recover, or shift this piece of data, once the cooling off period time expires, this data availability can be challenged again, if this piece of data is still unavailable, the validator would be slashed again.
 <div align="center"><img src="https://raw.githubusercontent.com/bnb-chain/greenfield-whitepaper/main/assets/19.2%20Data%20Availability%20Challenge.jpg"  height="80%" width="80%"></div>
 <div align="center"><i>Data Availability Challenge Workflow</i></div>

+The Workflow for the Data Availability Challenge is as Follows:

+1. Any user can submit a transaction to challenge the availability of data.
+The related information will be recorded temporarily on-chain and also be included in typed events once the transaction is executed.
+2. At the end block phase of each block, a random algorithm is used to generate data availability challenge events by default.
+All challenge information will be stored until confirmed or expired.
+3. The off-chain data availability detection module tracks on-chain challenge information and initiates off-chain detection.
+4. The validator uses their BLS private key to sign a data challenge vote that includes block header, data challenge information, and the result.
+5. The validator collates data challenge votes, aggregates the signatures, and creates a data challenge attestation.
+6. Once 2/3 validators have reached an agreement, the validator submits the attestation.
+7. The data challenge attestation transaction is executed, and the attestation is verified, and the challenge storage is cleared.
+   Malicious nodes are penalized, and rewards are distributed.
+A cooling-off period is implemented to avoid repeated attacks.
+8. During the cooling-off period, the validator can regain, recover, or shift the data.
+   Once the cooling-off period expires, the data can be challenged again.
+If the data is still unavailable, the validator will be penalized once more.

 ## Create Challenge